Michael Avenatti convicted of trying to extort Nike

 At the peak of his notoriety, Avenatti even considered running for president.

-However, his fall from grace came when he was arrested last year as he was about to meet Nike lawyers to press his demands for millions to conduct an internal probe of the Beaverton, Oregon-based shoemaker.
+However, his fall from grace came when he was arrested last year as he was about to meet Nike lawyers to press his demands for millions to conduct an internal probe of the Beaverton, Ore.-based shoemaker.

 Avenatti maintained he was taking the aggressive position at the urging of his client, Gary Franklin, who ran a youth basketball league in Los Angeles and was angry that Nike ended a decade-long sponsorship that provided $72,000 annually and free gear.
-He sought $1.5 million for Franklin, as well.
+The lawyer sought $1.5 million for Franklin, as well.

 MICHAEL AVENATTI'S LAWYER DESCRIBES JAIL CONDITIONS, REPORTEDLY HELD IN EL CHAPO'S FORMER NEW YORK CELL

+Franklin testified that two Nike executives forced him to pay money to the mother of an elite high school basketball player's mother and to pass along payments to the handlers of other players while doctoring paperwork to hide the purpose of the funds.

-During the jury's decision Friday, Avenatti was seen in court blessing himself before the verdict was read.
+In court Friday, Avenatti was seen in court blessing himself before the verdict was read.
 He looked straight ahead with a sad expression.
 After the jury read the verdict, his lawyer put his hand on Avenatti's shoulder.

 Sentencing is set for June 17.

-Avenatti's defense lawyer told reporters he will appeal on the basis of jury instructions.
-He told reporters Avenatti was "very disappointed" with the verdict.
+Avenatti's defense lawyer told reporters he will appeal on the basis of jury instructions and said Avenatti was "very disappointed" with the verdict.

 CLICK HERE TO GET THE FOX NEWS APP